Should I pay Voluntary National Insurance Contributions in Hong Kong?

 Part of this is ensuring that Private Capital’s expatriate clients keep up with their U.K. National Insurance contributions whilst they and their spouses are offshore.

-Here Mat sets out why and how U.K. expatriates can pay voluntary Social Security contributions while you are abroad...
+Here Mat sets out why and how U.K. expatriates (in Hong Kong and elsewhere) can pay voluntary Social Security contributions while you are abroad...

 “For me paying your UK National Insurance (NI) contributions while you’re offshore makes complete sense.
 Doing so means you will protect your State Pension and entitlement to some social security benefits in the U.K.